What does she need to hear from me today? Confessions from an overloaded Mama...

 “Research finds kids are not seeing compassion and caring as priorities for the adults in their lives.
 In a fascinating study released by Making Caring Common, a project of the Harvard Graduate School of Education, researchers found that most children in middle school and high school value personal success (achievement and happiness) over concern for others, and they say their parents and teachers do, too.
 The study calls this a rhetoric/reality gap – "a gap between what parents and other adults say are their top priorities and the real messages they convey in their behavior day to day."

 I also see this with For Purpose Kids…

-...almost every person I talk to about our mission LOVES what we’re doing, loves our Toolkits and thinks it’s SO important- for other people.
+...almost every person I talk to about our mission LOVES what we’re doing, loves our Global Kidizens and thinks it’s SO important- for other people.
 And what I’ve started to deduce, is that they think they’re already doing enough.
-They’re already teaching their kids to be kind and do good…and they don’t think they have any more to do, so they have no need for our boxes.
+They’re already teaching their kids to be empathetic humans…and they don’t think they have any more to do, so they have no need for what we create.
 Or…they shut down because they don’t know where to start and it all seems like “too much”.

 Maybe.
 But honestly, I think it’s because most people agree that this is a much- needed product so it must be doing well in the marketplace- but they don’t think they need to teach their kids to be nice- because they already are.
 And the research above kinda supports that.

 But someone’s kids are saying hateful things- so how are you sure it’s not yours?
 I'm not.

 I know my son is only in daycare right now, but I feel pretty confident in saying that while he DOES have a kind and loving heart at times (and hopefully one I can continue to nurture)…he’s a bit of a "insert word here" too.
 I’m comfortable enough with myself and my shortcomings as a parent to say that- and because I’ve done a lot of therapy in my life I’m willing to own my side of the street.